louison/foundry/README.md

 ## 2. Create your core logic
 Create a new file name `playlist_yourplaylist.py` at the root of the folder.
 It must implement a `get_tracks` method that will be called by the cloud function.
+This method must return the tracks id list.

 ## 3. Create the cloud function
 Update the `main.py` file to add the cloud function.
 The structure is always the same, get the tracks and then push to Spotify.
-Make sure that you filter out all events that are not related to your playlit
+Playlist updates are triggered by events end to a Pub/Sub channel (more info part 5).
+Simply make sure that you filter out all events that are not related to your playlist.

 Basically you'll always have something like
 ```